adonmez1/trading-robot/README.md

 # trading-robot

-Indivudual Evolutionary Learnign (IEL) and Zero Intelligence (ZI) trading robot simulations under a Continuous Double Auction mechanism.
+- "iel-zi-simulation.py" is a python code that simulates the efficiency and the price dynamics of financial markets under Continuous Double Auction mechanism with Indivudual Evolutionary Learnign (IEL) and Zero Intelligence (ZI) trading robots.